 “The budget for the Fodder Support Scheme is €56 million with a payment rate of up to €100 per hectare.
 The scheme will be rolled out as a matter of urgency and I hope there will be strong uptake from farmers”.

 This is the latest support measure the Minister has put in place for farmers to deal with the impact of the war in Ukraine on input prices.
 In March, a €12m Tillage Incentive Scheme was launched to encourage the growing of tillage crops as well as Red Clover and Multi-Species Sward.
 Two separate supports packages worth €20m for the pig sector have delivered while a targeted package worth almost €3m has been put in place for the horticulture and veg sector.

 The details of the scheme will be notified to the European Commission in accordance with the Temporary Crisis Framework (TCF) and approval of applications under the measure will be subject to Commission decision on the scheme.

-The application system for the scheme will be 'live' in the coming days and farmers wishing to apply can do so either themselves or through their advisor up to August 2, 2022.
+The application system for the scheme will be 'live' in the coming days and farmers wishing to apply can do so either themselves or through their advisor up to the 2nd August 2022.

-Minister McConalogue said: “I urge eligible farmers to apply on time and to ensure they read the Terms and Conditions of the scheme in particular that the areas entered for the scheme must be cut and conserved by September 5, 2022."
+Minister McConalogue stated: “I urge eligible farmers to apply on time and to ensure they read the Terms and Conditions of the scheme in particular that the areas entered for the scheme must be cut and conserved by 5th September 2022”.

 Subscribe or register today to discover more from DonegalLive.ie